dmoessne/ocs-disk-gather/README.md

   1. `ocs-disk-gatherer.yaml`
       Everyting is created in default namespace which needs no scc as default project does not apply those yet (this might change in future) and pulls the image from legacy and deprecated registry.access.redhat.com and hence requires no pull secret.
 This might change in future as well
   2. `ocs-disk-gatherer-sha-no-secret.yaml`
-      same as 1. but uses sha instead of tag (no tag implies latest) which might be needed in some circomstances
+      same as 1. but uses sha instead of tag (no tag implies latest) which might be needed in some circomstances, but might soon be outdated, so mind security issues
-  3. `ocs-disk-gatherer.yaml`
+  3. `ocs-disk-gatherer-own-project.yaml`
       This yaml creates
       - a namespace called `ocs-disk-gatherer`
       - a service account called `ocs-disk-gatherer-sa`